rust-lang/book/nostarch/chapter12.md

 Listing 12-21: Defining the `search_case_insensitive` function to lowercase the query and the line before comparing them

-First we lowercase the `query` string and store it in a new variable with the same name, shadowing the original.
-Calling `to_lowercase` on the query is necessary so that no matter whether the user’s query is `"rust"`, `"RUST"`, `"Rust"`, or `"rUsT"`, we’ll treat the query as if it were `"rust"` and be insensitive to the case.
-While `to_lowercase` will handle basic Unicode, it won’t be 100% accurate.
+First we lowercase the `query` string and store it in a new variable with the same name, shadowing the original `query`.
+Calling `to_lowercase` on the query is necessary so that no matter whether the user’s query is `"rust"`, `"RUST"`, `"Rust"`, or ```"``rUsT``"```, we’ll treat the query as if it were `"rust"` and be insensitive to the case.
+While `to_lowercase` will handle basic Unicode, it won’t be 100 percent accurate.
 If we were writing a real application, we’d want to do a bit more work here, but this section is about environment variables, not Unicode, so we’ll leave it at that here.

 Note that `query` is now a `String` rather than a string slice because calling `to_lowercase` creates new data rather than referencing existing data.
 Say the